mohamed230101033/Nexus/nexus-project/README.md

 ## 🏆 Acknowledgments

-### **NEXUS Research Platform**
+### **NEXUS Partnership**
-Special recognition to the NEXUS Project for their innovative approach to cybersecurity research and educational technology development.
+Special recognition to the NEXUS Project for their innovative approach to educational technology and commitment to collaborative learning experiences.

 ### **Educational Advisory Board**
 - Dr. Sarah Mitchell - Cybersecurity Education Specialist